ghiggi/gpm_api/docs/source/00_introduction.rst

 If you plan to use PR measurements, it's essential to consider the satellite orbit boost (from 350 km to 402.5 km) occurred in August 2011 to extend the satellite lifetime.
 Following the boost, the swath coverage has widened to 220 km but the spatial resolution of PR footprints has increased from 4.3 km to 5 km and the PR sensitivity has reduced by more than 1 dBZ.

+Please note that PR routine operations has ended on October 7th, 2014, although PR data are still available till January 15th, 2015 while TRMM descended to the decommissioning altitude of 335 km.

 .. _trmm_tmi: